Jesus369/skills-progress-bar/README.md

 #### Create a Skills Progress Bar with React, using HTML, CSS, and some Javascript

+Let's get started!

+#### Tools.js
-Create the template, and add your classNames. data-percent is a value that will be displayed on the interface.
+..* Create the template for your tools skills, and add your classNames.
+..* data-percent is a value that will be displayed on the interface.
 ```
 <div className="wrap">
   <div className="bar_wrap">